-Ceramic, fibre, glass and porcelain—there’s plenty different wares we’ve all dined in.
-But remember those white enamel wares, the ones that your grandparents probably had a stock of?
+Ceramic, fibre, glass and porcelain—there’s plenty different tableware we’ve all dined in.
+But remember those white enamel ones your grandparents probably had a stock of?

-We Found Rare Handcrafted Tamchini Wares In Burra Bazar
+Hidden Gems: We Found Rare Handcrafted Tamchini Wares In The Streets Of Kolkata

-The little interesting trivia is, our Muslim friends often use these big tamchini plates for their shared Iftaar meals.
-So, along with the paisleys and florals, you’ll also find tamchini with plenty Islamic designs.
+Our Muslim friends often use big tamchini plates for their shared Iftaar meals.
+So, if you visit the market during Eid, you'll definitely find a a lot many options and a large stock.
+Along with the paisleys and florals, you’ll also find tamchini with plenty Islamic designs.
 Oh, and before you visit remember to keep Sundays out because the stores are open from Monday to Saturday.